BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

 ## Subscription handling
 - Live subscription in symbol subscription handler could be simplified by just allowing the data server to determine the correct primary resolution.
-- Live warm up will have to proceed while also collecting live bars in a buffer from the data server to get accurate warm up, BTreeMap<DateTime<Utc>, Data> using data time as key will correctly align the stream with the history available.
+- Live history requests will require the server to manage updating from the last serialized data point to fill forward until Utc::now().

 ## Build Tests